config-syncer/config-syncer/docs/tutorials/cluster-snapshot.md

 > New to Kubed?
 Please start [here](/docs/tutorials/README.md).

 # Cluster Snapshots
 Kubed supports taking periodic snapshot of a Kubernetes cluster objects.
 The snapshot data can be stored in various cloud providers, eg, [Amazon S3](#aws-s3), [Google Cloud Storage](#google-cloud-storage-gcs), [Microsoft Azure](#microsoft-azure-storage), [OpenStack Swift](#openstack-swift) and any [locally mounted volumes](#local-backend) like NFS, GlusterFS, etc. Kubed uses Kubernetes discovery api to find all available resources in a cluster and stores them in a file matching the `selfLink` URL for an object.
+Kubed uses [appscode/osm](https://github.com/appscode/osm) to interact with various cloud providers.
 This tutorial will show you how to use Kubed to take periodic snapshots of a Kubernetes cluster objects.

 ----